 … about God?

 We believe that God – the Father, the Son, and the Holy Spirit – the Creator and Preserver of all things, has called all men to communion with Himself.
-Through the union of his everlastingly-begotten Word or Son, by the operation of the Holy Spirit, with human flesh taken from the Blessed Virgin Mary, He fulfilled his promise to save sinful men.
-Through His Word's Holy Incarnation, Suffering, Crucifixion, Resurrection, and Ascension He has returned and reconciled all men to Himself.
-Through the expansion of his Mystical Body from Heaven by the spiritual action of the Holy Ghost, He awaits one thing: man's decision or choice to become a part of His Life.
-Man can begin to will the pure and perfect Good through participation in the Body of Christ, by the energy and power of the Holy Spirit.
+Through the union of the Father's Everlastingly-Begotten Word or Son, Jesus Christ, by the operation of the Holy Spirit, with human flesh taken from the Blessed Virgin Mary, we are Redeemed and Saved, God has fulfilled His promise to save sinful men.
+Through His Word's Holy Incarnation, Suffering, Crucifixion, Resurrection, and Ascension, He has returned and reconciled all men to Himself.
+Through the expansion of his Mystical Body from Heaven by the spiritual action of the Holy Ghost, He awaits one thing: man's decision or choice to become a part of His Life through Grace.
+Man can begin to will the pure and perfect Good through participation in the Body of Christ, by the certain Indwelling of our Lord the Holy Ghost.
+"It seems good to us and to the Holy Ghost" that we spends our mortal days living in and through God the Holy Trinity.

 … about the Bible?